Agree to Disagree: When Deep Learning Models With Identical Architectures Produce Distinct Explanations

 With the increased use of ML in general and DL in particular, we are becoming increasingly aware of the limitations of DL models.
 For example, deep neural networks have been shown to be susceptible to imperceptible changes in the the input \cite{szegedy2014intriguing}, or rely on unexpected parts of the input when making their decisions \cite{beery2018recognition}.
 There is also an increasing number of concerning scenarios wherein a neural network makes biased decisions, such as face detection models reporting high error rates for faces from ethnic minority groups \cite{buolamwini2018gender,Yucer_2020_CVPR_Workshops}.

 There is a growing concern of applications with profound difference between the training dataset and that used in practice, so much so that the differences in the underlying causal structure of the data leads to the poor performance of the trained model \cite{damour2020underspecification}.
 Even when models are able to generalise well, there is a lack of understanding of why, for example, SOTA vision models converge and generalise even when trained on unstructured noise \cite{zhang2021understanding}.
 The picture gets even more complex with recent work suggesting neural networks are immune to the bias-variance trade-off with over-parameterised networks demonstrating a striking absence of the classic U-shaped test error curve \cite{neal2018modern,yang2020rethinking}.
 Additionally, shortcut learning \cite{geirhos2020shortcut}, or decision rules which work well on standard benchmarks but fail to generalise to more complex situations, has recently been shown to be prevalent across many different machine learning domains.
-Post-hoc explainable methods have gained traction recently to mitigate the issues with model training by opening, partially, the black box of a neural network.
+Post-hoc explainable methods have gained traction recently to mitigate the issues with model training by opening, albeit rather partially, the black box of a neural network.
 However, the quality of explanations produced by these methods is difficult to quantify \cite{yeh2019infidelity}.
 In \cite{dimanov2020you}, the authors demonstrated the susceptibility of explainable methods to the same type of adversarial attacks to that of the original models.
 We demonstrate here that the generated explanation can be unstable and inconsistent due to variations in model training that are irrelevant to the classification task.

-From their inception, ensemble models that incorporate many, diverse sub-models have been proposed to address the problems of robustness and generalisability \cite{sagi2018ensemble,pang2019improving,wenzel2020hyperparameter}.
-However, they fail to mitigate the low consistency problem of model explanations.